-Trump, in post-impeachment hearing press conference, vows new Ukraine transcript release
+Trump vows new Ukraine transcript release in post-impeachment hearing press conference

 The president was "pleased" that Turkey was increasing spending on its own defense, and noted that other NATO allies have been lagging behind.

-"I know that the ceasefire, while complicated, is moving forward -- and moving forward at a very rapid clip," Trump said.
-He went on to say that Turkey's acquisition of advanced Russian military equipment presents "serious challenges," however.
+"I know that the ceasefire, while complicated, is moving forward -- and moving forward at a very rapid clip," Trump said, later adding that Turkey's acquisition of advanced Russian military equipment presents "serious challenges."

-Republican lawmakers have pressed Turkey’s president about why Turkey bought the S-400 Russian air defense missile system despite Turkey’s membership in NATO.
+Republican lawmakers have pressed Erdogan about why Turkey bought the S-400 Russian air defense missile system.
 The U.S. and fellow NATO nations say the S-400 would aid Russian intelligence and compromise a U.S.-led fighter jet program.

 The U.S. has since kicked Erdogan out of a multinational program producing components of America's high-tech F-35 fighter jet.
-In response, Erdogan attended an annual Russian air show this summer in Moscow and expressed interest in buying the latest Russian Su-35 fighter jets.
+In response, Erdogan attended an air show this summer in Moscow and expressed interest in buying the latest Russian Su-35 fighter jets.

-Trump said Turkey has been helping the U.S. "a lot" in fighting ISIS.
+Trump also said Turkey has been helping the U.S. "a lot" in fighting ISIS.

 Meanwhile, in the Senate, two Democrats introduced legislation denouncing Turkey's targeting of journalists, political opponents, dissidents, minorities and others.
-They said the Turkish government had imprisoned more than 80,000 Turkish citizens, closed more than 1,500 nongovernmental organizations on terrorism-related grounds and dismissed or suspended more than 130,000 civil servants from their jobs.
+They said the Turkish government has imprisoned more than 80,000 Turkish citizens, closed more than 1,500 nongovernmental organizations on terrorism-related grounds and dismissed or suspended more than 130,000 civil servants from their jobs.

-In October, Trump moved U.S. forces out of the way of invading Turkish troops, a decision that critics said amounted to abandoning America's Kurdish allies to be attacked, but that Trump defended as an important end to an otherwise "endless" military engagement in the Middle East.
+In October, Trump moved U.S. forces out of the way of invading Turkish troops, a decision that critics said amounted to abandoning America's Kurdish allies, but that Trump defended as an important end to an otherwise "endless" military engagement in the Middle East.

 CLICK HERE TO GET THE FOX NEWS APP